 What To Consider

-There are two options to consider when considering catastrophic healthcare coverage.
-The first question one must answer, is there a need to provide coverage for a pre-existing or chronic condition?
-To the left, is a video that will explain these options in greater detail and provide a real life example.
-One may find the higher cost of a high deductible health insurance plan to be the best fit.
-While those that are healthier could find the lower cost alternative to health insurance through medical cost sharing to be the best fit.
+When considering catastrophic healthcare coverage, there are two options: high deductible health insurance and medical cost sharing.
+When deciding which is best, the first question to answer is whether a pre-existing or chronic condition is prevalent?
+To the left is a video that will explain these options in greater detail and provide a real-life example.
+While higher in cost, a high deductible health insurance plan may be the best fit for some.
+Others, especially healthier individuals, may discover the lower cost alternative to health insurance, known as medical cost sharing, to be the best fit.

 High Deductible Health Insurance

-Using a high deductible health insuarance plan can leverage the lowest cost health insurance plan in an area as catastrophic coverage.
-This type of plan will provide coverage for pre-exisitng or chronic conditions after deductible is met.
-For 2019 the annual out-of-pocket maximum for these plans is $7,900 for an individual, and deductibles will vary from $6,000-$7,900 depending on plan offered in a specific area.
+Looking only at insurance plans, a high deductible health insurance plan can leverage the lowest overall cost for catastrophic coverage.
+This type of plan will provide coverage for pre-existing or chronic conditions after the deductible is met.
+For 2019, the annual out-of-pocket maximum for these plans is $7,900 for an individual, and deductibles will vary from $6,000-$7,900 depending on the plan offered in a specific area.

 Alternative Catastrophic Coverage

-Using medical cost sharing for catastrophic coverage can be a great way to lower ones overall healthcare costs and exposure to a catastrophic medical need.
-It is also not for everyone and should be carefully considered.
+Fortunately for many, there is an alternative for catastrophic coverage which is even lower in cost.
+Medical cost sharing can be a great way to lower overall healthcare costs and exposure to a catastrophic medical need.
+Medical cost sharing, while it can alleviate a financial burden for many, is not always an option for everyone and should be carefully considered.

-Medical cost sharing works best for those that are healthier, do not receive financial assistance, and are willing to pay for smaller medical needs out-of-pocket.
-Often times these are families, self-employed, or small businesses.
-Those that determine medical cost sharing to be a good fit will find on average 40-60% savings versus a high deductible health insurance plan.
+Medical cost sharing works best for those who are healthier, do not receive financial assistance, and are willing to pay for smaller medical needs out-of-pocket.
+Often families, self-employed, or small businesses benefit the most from medical cost sharing.
+Those who determine medical cost sharing to be a good fit will find an average 40-60% savings than with a traditional high deductible health insurance plan.

 Let's Move Forward!